pyhgf: A neural network library for predictive coding: Examples

 \FloatBarrier

-While the generative model can read as a regular Bayesian network and simulate a time series of belief dynamics, we are generally more interested in fitting this structure to existing observations and updating each node's value accordingly.
-This step corresponds to the first inversion of the model and simulates the agent updating its beliefs when facing contradicting evidence.
+The generative model can be read as a regular Bayesian network and used to simulate a time series of belief dynamics.
+However, we are generally more interested in fitting this structure to existing observations and updating each node's value accordingly.
+This step corresponds to the first inversion of the response model and simulates the agent updating its beliefs when facing contradicting evidence.
 This unfolds in three parts: 1). an inference step in which a cascade of predictions is triggered from the leaves to the root of the network, 2). a new observation is received, and 3). an update step is applied through the propagation of prediction error, alternating with posterior updates, from the roots to the leaves.
-The resulting trajectories are influenced by the values of some key node attributes, such as the tonic volatility at the second level (hereafter denoted $\omega$), which represents the precision of the implied normal distribution, and acts as the learning rate in this context.
+The resulting trajectories are influenced by the values of key node attributes, such as the tonic volatility at the second level (hereafter denoted $\omega$), of which the precision of the implied normal distribution is a monotonically decreasing function, and can be interpreted as a learning rate in this context.